FabianaRSFF/FabianaRSFF/README.md

 ### Hi there 👋 I'm Fabiana on the Blue Baloon 🌎

-- 🌱 I’m currently learning Django REST framework
+- 🌱 I’m currently learning JavaScript
 - 😄 Pronouns: ...ela/she